 Presbycusis is the third most common chronic health condition among the elderly and it usually affects both ears equally.
 While men develop a high-frequency hearing loss, women mostly show a low-frequency hearing loss.

-Presbycusis - Causes and Effects
+Presbycusis - causes and effects

 Tiny hair cells that line the bottom of the cochlea in our inner ear aid us in hearing.
 As we get older, these hair cells get damaged and gradually die, leading to presbycusis.
 This is a permanent disorder as the damaged hair cells do not regrow.

 Additionally, some changes occur in the central auditory system due to the effects of aging.
 The neurons in the auditory system may reduce slowly.
 They also begin to age and hence accumulate an aging pigment, lipofuscin.
-The volume of the auditory structure becomes less compared with to that of younger, which is due to the loss of neuropil.
+The volume of the auditory structure becomes less compared to that of the younger, which is due to the loss of neuropil.

 Although aging is the biggest factor that causes presbycusis, other factors such as high blood pressure, diabetes, medicines that are toxic to the sensory cells, smoking, long exposure to loud noise, family continuum also contribute to this condition.